 Andy Ellis (firstname.lastname@example.org) designed and produced the promotion video.
 He is a professional motion graphic designer and lives in London, England.

 These stand-alone versions of ttfautohint and ttfautohintGUI don't have any dependencies and can be run directly after uncompressing the archive.

-ttfautohint 1.5 – currently command line only; thanks to Karsten Lücke for creating this!
-This universal binary for the i386 and x86_64 architectures has been compiled under OS X 10.5.8 and should run with newer versions also.
+ttfautohint 1.8 – currently command line only; thanks to Karsten Lücke for creating this!
+This universal binary (functionally equivalent to version 1.8.1) for the i386 and x86_64 architectures has been compiled under OS X 10.5.8 and should run with newer versions also.
 Read this page how to get the GUI version.

 The documentation is available online also.